KindaSloth/Guilherme775/README.md

 > 😄 I'm have 18 years old and study programming since the high school

-> :books: Learning Haskell
+> :books: Passionate about gamedev and functional programming

-> :construction_worker: Currently working with Javascript/TypeScript and Rust
+> :construction_worker: Currently working with Javascript/TypeScript and C#

 > :computer: Software Development Engineer at Foton Tech